-Lake County is now accepting applications for the Lake County Small Business Assistance Grant Program.
+Lake County launched the Lake County Small Business Assistance Grant Program to help businesses in Lake County, Illinois recover from the pandemic.
 Businesses can apply online for up to $30,000 to cover up to four months of occupancy costs (rent, mortgage, utilities) and other related expenses.
 Accion is proud to serve as the Program Administrator.
 Applications are no longer being accepted at this time.
 Learn more.

 City of Chicago

 The COVID-19 pandemic has placed unprecedented strain on the arts and cultural community.
 The City of Chicago, with support from the Walder Foundation and the Arts for Illinois Relief Fund and in partnership with Accion, has established the Performing Arts Venue Relief Program to provide support to this critical part of the arts and culture sector.
 The program will distribute $10,000 grants to up to 120 for-profit and nonprofit performing arts venues to cover lost revenue due to COVID-19.
 Applications are no longer being accepted at this time.
 Apply today.